rockorager/libvaxis/README.md

     var text_input = TextInput.init(alloc);
     defer text_input.deinit();

     // Sends queries to terminal to detect certain features.
-This should
+This should always
-    // _always_ be called, but is left to the application to decide when try vx.queryTerminal();

-    // The main event loop.
-Vaxis provides a thread safe, blocking, buffered
+    // be called after entering the alt screen, if you are using the alt screen try vx.queryTerminal(tty.anyWriter(), 1 * std.time.ns_per_s);

-    // queue which can serve as the primary event queue for an application while (true) {
+    while (true) {
         // nextEvent blocks until an event is in the queue const event = loop.nextEvent();